Exiting Salalah en route to Aden:

 Alexander was most certainly speaking through Sima, though only several weeks in gestation at this time.
 By the time that Alexander was allowed to choose his own food, years later, it was burgers and fries whenever he could get his hands on them.)

 A bowling alley was attached to the pub, and we went in to check it out.
 It was small, with only four lanes, and the bowlers were all locals.
 Or at least, they were not the westerners that populated the pub just next door (there are lots of workers from other countries here, and we met some from Pakistan, Bangladesh, Sri Lanka, and India).
 These fellows were bowling in long white robes, which made it difficult to bend and slide, and gave them terrible form.
 The balls would leave their hands at about hip height, and land five feet or so down the alley after a solid bang and bounce.
 We were just about to leave, suppressing our smiles, when we noticed that one fellow, despite his form, was pretty good.
 Then we began to watch more closely.
 They were ALL pretty good!
 Strikes were not uncommon, and when pins were left standing, they were often cleaned up promptly, at least once with a cocky turn of the back as soon as the ball was released.
 “I picked that up,” his head toss said.
 He had.

 Just now, we’re at sea again.
 Six hundred miles and about six days to Aden, Yemen.
-We’ll be motoring against a good current and a weak wind for about half way, and then pick up wind and favorable current at the midway mark, off the Yemeni shore from a city called Al Mukalla.
+Until the halfway point, just offshore from a city called Al Mukallaoff, we’ll be motoring against a good current and a weak wind.
+At that point, the weather systems call for us to pick up a favorable wind and current.

 All is well on board, and Leander is performing happily.

-We have started the trip in the company of another sailboat, Felicitas, single-handed by an affable fellow named Edmund Erich Fritz – from Germany, you may be surprised to know.
+We have started the trip in the company of another sailboat, Felicitas, single-handed by an affable fellow named Edmund Erich Fritz – from Germany.